KM4HQZ/road-trip-planner/README.md

 - 🍽️ Orange fork icons for dog-friendly restaurants
 - 🐾 Light green paw icons for dog parks
 - 📸 Blue camera icons for scenic viewpoints
-- 📏 Distance & time markers between hotel stops
+- 📏 Distance & time markers between stop cities
 - ☑️ **"Toggle All" button** to show/hide all layers at once
 - Layer controls to toggle each category individually
 - Fullscreen mode and measure tool